 This simple recipe, as well as my other artisan bread recipes, is for those either intimidated by sourdough bread making or who just want a simpler method for making delicious artisan bread at home.

 With minimal effort, this approach produces a rich, flavourful loaf every time.
-Made with only 4 ingredients — flour, water, yeast and salt — it’s a favourite of both novice and advanced bakers alike.
+Made with just 4 ingredients — flour, water, yeast and salt — it’s a favourite of both novice and advanced bakers alike.

 Here’s everything you’ll need to make it